 651-460-2221 or email

-- The August Board of Supervisors Meeting will be held on Monday, August 8 at 7 pm.
-Agenda items must be received by 10 am on Tuesday, August 2.
+- The May Board of Supervisors Meeting will be held on Monday, May 8 at 7 pm.
+Agenda items are due NO LATER THAN 10 am on Tuesday, May 2.

-- Dakota County has a significant amount of grant funds available to assist low income homeowners with upgrading failing septic systems.
-Grant funds will expire at the end of 2016.
-Click here to review more information aboout the program.
+- Dakota County has grant funds available to assist low income homeowners with upgrading failing septic systems.
+Click here to review more information about the program.

 - To view updated local information regarding Dakota County Watershed Management, go to our "Links" page for helpful website links.